ebee511/myreads_app/README.md

 * [Dependencies](#dependencies)
 * [Contributions](#contributions)

-* install all project dependencies with `npm install`
-* start the development server with `npm start`

 ## Project-Overview
 ---
 For the **MyReads** project, I began with starter files provided by Udacity that was created with [Create React App](https://github.com/facebookincubator/create-react-app).
 I added user interaction features such as being able to assign books to a certain shelf by selecting a reading status, search for and adding books, and moving books between shelves.